JupiterOne/sdk/docs/development.md

 # Integration development

-This project exposes both a a framework for constructing integrations and a CLI to assist with collecting and publishing data with JupiterOne.
+This project exposes both a framework for constructing integrations and a CLI to assist with collecting and publishing data with JupiterOne.

 For the purpose of synchronizing data, developers only need to collect the "new